Journal on Education in Emergencies: Volume 6, Number 1

 The contributors to this issue offer new conceptual frames for understanding notions of war, crisis, and emergency, and provide robust evidence of the effects counternarcotics efforts have on students’ and families’ decision to continue pursuing an education.
 They offer practical insights into the study of the illicit and highlight the need for inclusive points of view to reveal the unseen effects of perpetual emergencies.

-The full JEiE Volume 6, Number 1, as well as individual articles, can be downloaded by clicking on the titles below.
+The full JEiE Volume 6, Number 1, is available in English and Spanish.
+Additionally, each article can be downloaded in both languages by clicking on the titles below.

 The Journal on Education in Emergencies, published by the Inter-agency Network for Education in Emergencies (INEE), is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.